A simple way to invest in real estate projects

 26. How to become an experienced investor?

 The investor has the possibility to fill in a template provided by the platform, which the investor can use to apply to be considered as an experienced investor.
-The template provides outlined identification criteria and a clear warning clarifying that if the investor is classified as an sophisticated investor, he/she will lose the investor protection which gives the sophisticated investor a 4-day cooling-off period for investment.
+The template provides outlined identification criteria and a clear warning clarifying that if the investor is classified as a sophisticated investor, he/she will lose the investor protection which gives the non-sophisticated investor a 4-day cooling-off period for investment.

 The application to be considered as an sophisticated investor shall contain the following information: